h3abionet/h3agwas/assoc/README.md

 Other flags are:
 * `thin`.
 You can set this to a floating point number in the range (0, 1] and then the PLINK data files are thinned leaving only that proportion of the SNPs.
 This allows pipeline to be tested with a small proportion of the data This is probably only needed for debugging purposes and usually this should not be be set.
 * `chrom`.
 Only do testing on this chromosome.

+## Post-Analysis script
+1. Computed a new p.value par permutation with gemma
+2. Conditional & joint (COJO) analysis of GWAS summary statistic
+3. Annotation of position
+4.